-Gum disease is known to lead to pain and bleeding, so resolving the problem is an important part of keeping your gums healthy.
+Gum disease is known to lead to pain and bleeding.
+Resolving the problem is a crucial part of keeping your gums healthy.
 Your gums provide the overall support for your teeth and the basis of a healthy mouth, and if not properly cared for, early gum disease can progress to other serious oral health problems.

 Below are several different causes of gum pain.
-Being familiar with these causes of gum pain can help you talk to your dental or medical professional when they’re diagnosing the cause of your discomfort.
+Being familiar with these causes of gingival pain can help you talk to your dental or medical professional when they’re diagnosing the cause of your discomfort.

-- Canker Sores: These are painful ulcers found in your mouth that can cause serious gum pain.
+- Canker Sores: These are painful ulcers found in your mouth that can cause severe gum pain.
 Canker sores can be caused by stress or injury to the tissue in your mouth, or an underlying health condition such as an impaired immune system, nutritional deficiencies, or gastrointestinal disease.

 - Gum Disease or Infection: Gum pain associated with sensitive or bleeding gums is often caused by gum disease or gum infection.
-The mildest form of gum disease, gingivitis, affects approximately one in two American adults and can cause chronic gum pain and sensitivity.
-If not treated properly by removing plaque from the teeth and around the gum line, gingivitis can progress to more serious gum infection.
+The mildest form of gum disease, gingivitis, affects approximately one in two American adults and can cause chronic gingival pain and sensitivity.
+If not treated properly by removing plaque from the teeth and around the gum line, gingivitis can progress to a more serious gum infection.

 If you notice any of these symptoms along with gum pain, you may want to consult with a medical professional to confirm the diagnosis and get treatment recommendations.
 Regardless of where your gum pain is located or its cause, chances are you’ll want to address it quickly.